 - Evaluating for heavy metals with a practitioner (particularly if you have an autoimmune disease)

-- Clearing inflammation, which itself acts as a toxin to the baby in utero), by avoiding sugar and processed foods and taking a fish oil (or equivalent algae-based product) to get a healthy dose of essential fatty acids.
+- Clearing inflammation, which itself acts as a toxin to the baby in utero.
+You should be avoiding sugar and processed foods.
+Take a fish oil (or equivalent algae-based product) to get a healthy dose of essential fatty acids.
 This is important for both keeping inflammation down and then for supporting the baby’s brain and nervous system development.

 This post may or may not contain affiliate links.
 If you choose to purchase any of the products I have recommended, I may or may not receive a small commission at no cost to you.
 For more information, please see my disclosures.